rivet-gg/modules/README.md

 deno task sdk:gen
 ```

+Explore the APIs by opening `dist/openapi.json` in Postman/Insomnia/Paw.

 ## Goals

 - **Package manager for game services** Adding backend functionality to your game should be as easy as one command